godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 The rotation axis is easily calculated using cross-product of bone vector and target vector.
 The rotation in this case will be always in positive direction.
-If t is Transform which we get from get_bone_global_pose() function, the bone vector is
+If t is the Transform which we get from get_bone_global_pose() function, the bone vector is

 ::

     t.basis[2]

-so we have all information here to execute our algorithm.
+So we have all information here to execute our algorithm.

 In game dev it is common to resolve this problem by iteratively closing to the desired location, adding/subtracting small numbers to the angles